tkt99/homelab/progress-notes.md

 **Spyware Analysis:**
 I tend to be paranoid of my data being tracked online and/or having the microphones and cameras on my devices being compromised, so this seems like a good opportunity to take the matters into my own hands and see under the hood.
 I plan to execute malware such as spyware on the lab and observe what happens on the network through forensics.

+**Threat Modeling:**
+However, before diving deep into the tools and technology, I feel like it would be wise to take into consideration the actual threat I am defending from instead of taking action based on paranoia.

 The next few sections will describe the troubleshooting and learning processes of each section of the lab.

 ## Starting out/Planning